Nexis-Network/homepage/content/docs/connect/connect-securely.md

 ### Location of system root certificates

-Exzo Network uses public root certificates issued by [Let’s Encrypt](https://letsencrypt.org/).
+Nexis Network uses public root certificates issued by [Let’s Encrypt](https://letsencrypt.org/).
 These certificates are usually available in a root store on your operating system.
 A root store is a collection of pre-downloaded root certificates from various Certificate Authorities (CAs).
 These are highly trusted CAs, and their certificates are typically shipped with operating systems and some applications.

 The location of the root store varies by operating system or distribution.
 Here are some locations where you might find the required root certificates on popular operating systems: